Agricultural Pheromones Market Size and Share

 • By geography, Europe led with 33.2% revenue share in 2024, and Asia-Pacific is anticipated to grow at 16.4% CAGR to 2030.

-• The top five vendors, Suterra (The Wonderful Company), Shin-Etsu Chemical Co., Ltd., Koppert Biological Systems (Koppert Group), Russell IPM Ltd., Provivi, Inc., collectively controlled 60.5% of global revenue in 2024.
+• The top five vendors, Suterra (The Wonderful Company), Shin-Etsu Chemical Co., Ltd., Koppert Biological Systems (Koppert Group), Russell IPM Ltd., and Provivi, Inc., collectively controlled 60.5% of global revenue in 2024.

 Segment Analysis